Keysight/cyperf/deployment/containers/README.md

             #   value: "eth1"
         ```

     3. Update the docker network `driver` and `parent` as per your requirment.
-This is required when Client and Server containers use two differnt test network which are uplink with two different network interface.
+This is required when Client and Server containers use two differnt test network which are uplink with two different network interfaces.
     ```
             networks:
             #  cyperf-client-test-net: